kbens/ps-eat-cookies/README.md

 # Parameters
 Set these parameters with the filter setup in the web.xml file.
-## verbose
+## logFence
-- true - logging turned on
+- 0 - minimal details
-- false - logging turned off
+- 1 - all details

-## cookieToEat
+## cookiesToEat
-- The name of the unwanted Cookie. `PS_TOKEN`
+- Comma delimited list of unwanted Cookies. `PS_TOKEN,PS_TOKENEXPIRE`